callanb/astyle-format/README.md

 # astyle-format

-This extension faciliates the use of Artistic Style (Astyle) within VSC to format code.
+This extension facilitates the use of Artistic Style (Astyle) within VSC to format code.

 ## Astyle